 A range of policies and procedures was reviewed relating to staff recruitment, induction and training.
 The inspector found these policies to be up to date and compliant with related regulations and standards.
-Two staff files were sampled relating to recently recruited care workers which verified that all the pre-employment information and documents had been obtained as required for each of these care workers.
-The organisation has a dedicated human resources department which assists the manager with the recruitment process, including the collection of appropriate pre-employment information.
+Four staff files were sampled relating to care workers which verified that all the pre-employment information and documents had been obtained as required for each of these care workers.
+The organisation has a human resources department who assists the registered manager with the recruitment process, including the collection of appropriate pre-employment information.

-An induction programme had been completed with each staff member.
-A competency assessment had been carried out for each new care worker and subsequent supervision records maintained.
+An induction programme had been completed with each staff member that included competency assessments and subsequent supervision records were maintained.
 The review of this documentation was facilitated by a practical record held on their computer system for each care worker, clearly detailing the agency's structured system for induction training, supervision and competency assessment programme.

-All of the staff members' recruitment records reviewed confirmed that they were or had applied to be registered with NISCC in line with NISCC timeframes and guidelines.
+All of the staff members' recruitment records reviewed confirmed that they were or had applied to be registered with NISCC in line with the required timeframes and guidelines.
 A range of communication methods used by the agency to inform staff of their requirement to register were reviewed during inspection.
 The registered person monthly monitoring reports also made reference to the current status of staff registered and registering.
-The manager discussed the computerised system introduced to identify when staff are due to renew registration.
-All four care staff spoken with during inspection described their registration process with NISCC.
+The registered manager discussed the computerised system introduced to identify when staff are due to renew registration.
+The care staff spoken with during inspection described their registration process with NISCC.

 The agency's policies and procedures in relation to safeguarding adults and whistleblowing were reviewed.
-The 'Protection of Vulnerable Adults' policy and procedure provided information and guidance as required; and referenced the Department of Health, Social Services and Public Safety Northern Ireland (DHSSPSNI) updated safeguarding guidance issued in July 2015 ('Adult Safeguarding Prevention and Protection in Partnership').
+The 'Safeguarding Adults at Risk' policy and procedure provided information and guidance as required; and referenced the Department of Health, Social Services and Public Safety Northern Ireland (DHSSPSNI) guidance of July 2015 'Adult Safeguarding Prevention and Protection in Partnership'.
+The registered person/manager is named as the agency's Adult Safeguarding champion with key responsibilities detailed in their procedure in line with required guidance.